dme2/pitch-tracker/README.md

 # The Plan
-track/determine changes the changes in pitch from: e.g. a monophonic instrument being played into the microphone.
+track/determine the changes in pitch from a monophonic instrument being played into the microphone on the command line.